dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 ---
 layout: post
-title: "An interpreter, a compiler<br/> and a virtual machine"
+title: "An interpreter, a compiler, and a virtual machine"
 category: mathematics
-description: "In this post, we implement an interpreter, a compiler and a virtual machine."
+description: "In this post, we implement an interpreter, a compiler, and a virtual machine."
 tags: [Coq, Programming Languages, Interpreters, Compilers, Virtual Machines]
 ---